Top 10 Best Things to do in Byron Bay

 Minyon Falls are in the Nightcap National Park around 32 km from Byron Bay, in the stunning Byron Bay hinterland.
 The 45 minute drive is quite beautiful in it's own right with winding roads around the tree-lined mountains and views over the entire coast.
 There is a lookout/viewing platform from the top and a bushwalking track which takes you into the valley.

 The walk to the base of the waterfalls and back is around 13kms return (recommend allowing 3-4 hours).
 When you reach the bottom of the bush track you'll find yourself in front of a lot of boulders and questioning where to next?
 There are small reflectors stuck on the rocks to guide you as you climb your way over and around the rocks, to reach the base of the falls.

-If you head to Minyon Falls, there is a great little japanese cafe; Doma, on the way.
-Such an unexpected surprise to find such a fabulous little place in such a tiny little town.
+If you head to Minyon Falls, there is a great little japanese cafe; Federal Doma, on the way.
+Such an unexpected surprise to find such a fabulous little place in Federal, a tiny little town.

 The hulu-hooping-pineapple-holding man is also a regular treat for the eyes out the front of the Northern.

 If you head along the path between main beach and Belongil Beach in the late afternoon before sunset, you'll usually find the rhythmic beats of the drum circle.
 A gathering of eclectic music lovers creating beats for gatherers to enjoy and even have an impromptu dance.

 In the park overlooking Main Beach there is often a busker of a late afternoon which makes it a great spot to grab some delicious take-away (we love Orgasmic Felafel pockets which are in the alley behind the Beach Hotel) while chilling out and watching the beautiful colours across the ocean as the sun fades.